nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    Uses the `index` from the parser to locate the patient in the address book.

 2. **Create New Person Instance with Appointment**:
-    - Combines patient information with the new `Appointment` details.
+    - utilises patient information from the current patient (identified by the index) and the new `Appointment` details.
-    - Creates an updated `Person` instance, including the appointment data.
+    - Creates an updated `Person` instance with patient information and appointment instance.

 3. **Replace Existing Patient Record**:
     - The new `Person` instance, containing the appointment, replaces the existing patient record in the **Model**.